 The first chunk of the above JS is for the navigation menu.

-The second part finds the CSS .animated-element class in the DOM and adds another .active class when it comes to the viewport.
+class when it comes to the viewport.
 I am doing this because of my Keyframe animation.
 If you don’t know, it starts to animate as soon as the page loads.
 But I want to prevent the default behavior and only want to animate when it comes to the viewport.

 The last part is for the “Frequently Asked Questions” (FAQ) section.
 It’s actually an accordion.
 You can also create an accordion without JavaScript.
 However, to make it more UX-focused, I used a little JavaScript.
 You can learn more about creating different types of accordions in this post.